ZonCen/dotman/README.md

 ## 🛠 Roadmap
 - [x] Add support for initializing config automatically if missing.
 - [x] Add `sync` command to push/pull dotfiles via Git.
-- [ ] Improvements to `sync` command such as dry-run functionality
+- [x] Improvements to `sync` command such as dry-run functionality
+- [x] Adding flags to `sync` to control upload and/or download
-- [ ] Add possibility to automatically download your dotfiles folder and make it ready for `sync`
+- [ ] Add possibility to automatically download your dotfiles folder from github and make it ready for `sync`
 - [ ] Add flags for overwrite/force when adding files.
 - [ ] Add verbose mode (show actions instead of silent ops).